 1) Appeal to the pain points of the reptilian brain

 The reptilian brain is concerned with avoiding pain as a means to the survival of the body and the genes.
 Much more than it is with gaining pleasure.
-So, if you want to activate the reptilian brain, appealing to pain is more effective than appealing to pleasure.
+So, if you want to activate the lizard brain, appealing to pain is more effective than appealing to pleasure.
 This applies when you want to trigger your reptilian brain or the reptilian brain of your stakeholders.
-Start with talking about the pain you want to avoid first, to grab the attention of the reptilian brain.
+Start with talking about the pain you want to avoid first, to grab the attention of the lizard brain.
 If you have the attention, then you can start talking about the benefits of the solution you are presenting.